 - Can you explain simply and logically what the code is doing?

 - Is the naming correct?
 Does it help explaining what the code is doing?
+What part of the business is codified?

 - Increasing the technical debt will create more problems.
 They will come back haunting you (and your team) even harder.